 - Check boxes are small boxes that can be selected with a checkmark to indicate an answer to a question, or to confirm whether a statement is applicable.

 - Check boxes are usually incorporated in sections of the progress note that relate to patient assessments or treatment plans.

 The screenshot above shows a fictional patient’s progress note.
 The screen with the check boxes on the left represents all of the active treatment-plan goals for that client.

 These are incorporated into the note so that the clinician can check off which goals, objectives and/or interventions were worked on or addressed during a particular session.

-Check boxes prove valuable when your note requires you to update the status on a specific patient goal or to answer a series of “yes” or “no” questions.
+KEY BENEFITS: Check boxes prove valuable when your note requires you to update the status on a specific patient goal or to answer a series of “yes” or “no” questions.

 This tool enables clinicians to spend more time engaging with patients, because they can simply tick off boxes to standard assessment questions instead of writing the answers out in full.

-Open text fields allow clinicians to type in free-form entries without being restricted by pre-populated answer options.
+HOW IT WORKS: Open text fields allow clinicians to type in free-form entries without being restricted by pre-populated answer options.
 These can either comprise the entire progress note, or can be incorporated as an extra or optional section.

 Depending on the system you purchase, these fields can be automatically populated so clinicians only have to add or subtract changes to the text from a previous session (shown in the screenshot above).
 Otherwise, open text fields can come completely blank so clinicians can type assessments from scratch.

-Practices that need a greater deal of flexibility than templates may allow can benefit from incorporating open text fields as part of their notes template.
+KEY BENEFITS: Practices that need a greater deal of flexibility than templates may allow can benefit from incorporating open text fields as part of their notes template.
 Unstructured data like this usually allows clinicians to capture greater levels of detail per patient encounter.